vittoriamatteoli/exercise-w1-music-festival/README.md

 ### Instructions:

-Take a look at the `index.js` file and follow the instructions to complete the exercises.
+Take a look at the `instructions.md` and `index.js` files, follow the instructions to complete the exercise.

 ### Hint: